corenova/yang-js/README.md

 directly, other definitions such as *extension* and *grouping* will need to use the (type, key) syntax.

-### parse (schema)
+### compile (schema [, map])

-The compiler will process the input YANG schema text and return JS object tree representation.
+The compiler will process the input YANG schema text and perform various `constrct` operations on the schema tree based on detected `extensions` according to defined specifications.

+It will return an object with the name of the module as key and the generated `class` object as value.

 ### preprocess (schema [, map])